Can music headphones be used at work?

 The employer can retain liability for hearing loss

-As a follow-on, if someone has worn music headphones in a high noise area instead of hearing protection, the employer now has a liability for any music-induced hearing loss they may suffer!
-The employer has them working in a noise risk area and has not enforced the use of hearing protection - if that person puts a claim in for hearing loss caused by their job, the employer will be getting the cheque book out as they will more than likely lose a claim.
+As a follow-on from that, if someone has worn music headphones in a high noise area instead of hearing protection, un UK law the employer now has a liability for any music-induced hearing loss they may suffer.
+The employer has them working in a noise risk area and has not enforced the use of proper hearing protection therefore they now have no defence against any issues.
+If that person puts a claim in for hearing loss saying it has been caused by their job, the employer will be getting the cheque book out as they will more than likely lose a claim even if the loss is actually due to headphone use.

 What about a medical claim of a need to use them?

-This was a new one I came across recently - an employee claimed that they needed to wear their music headphones at work as they got too anxious to work unless they were listening to music.
+This was a case I came across on a noise assessment - an employee claimed that they needed to wear their music headphones at work as they got too anxious to work unless they were listening to music.

 However, no, their claimed need to listen to music to control anxiety still does not mean music headphones can be used when working in a high noise area.